 Handgrip strength was a significant indicator of hunting reputation in the Hadza tribe and therefore increased reproductive success.

 Clearly, handgrip strength is a signal that can improve male reproductive success.
 But handgrip strength is highly heritable.
 It’s unlikely that merely working on your handgrip strength might result in improvement in all these researched areas.
-However, it’s completely possible that females are subconsciously evaluating your hand/finger musculature and using it to help determine your suitability as a mate.
+However, females may be subconsciously evaluating your hand/finger musculature and using it to help determine your suitability as a mate.

 Women want taller men more than men want shorter women – Stulp et al. (2013)